Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 @section upgrade_653 Upgrade to OCCT 6.5.3

 Porting of user applications from an earlier OCCT version to version 6.5.3 requires taking into account the following major changes:
 * As a result of code clean-up and redesign of *TKOpenGl* driver, some obsolete functions and rendering primitives <i>(TriangleMesh, TriangleSet, Bezier, Polyline, Polygon, PolygonHoles, QuadrangleMesh</i> and *QuadrangleSet*) have been removed.
 Instead, the application developers should use primitive arrays that provide the same functionality but are hardware-accelerated.
-The details can be found in OCCT Visualization User's Guide, “Primitive Arrays” chapter.
+The details can be found in OCCT Visualization User's Guide, ???Primitive Arrays??? chapter.
 * Applications should not call *AIS_InteractiveObject::SetPolygonOffsets()* method for an instance of *AIS_TexturedShape* class after it has been added to *AIS_InteractiveContext*.
 More generally, modification of *Graphic3d_AspectFillArea3d* parameters for the computed groups of any *AIS_InteractiveObject* subclass that uses texture mapping should be avoided, because this results in broken texture mapping (see issue 23118).
 It is still possible to apply non-default polygon offsets to *AIS_TexturedShape* by calling *SetPolygonOffsets()* before displaying the shape.
 * The applications that might have used internal functions provided by *TKOpenGl* or removed primitives will need to be updated.
 * In connection with the implementation of Z-layers it might be necessary to revise the application code or revise the custom direct descendant classes of *Graphic3d_GraphicDriver* and *Graphic3d_StructureManager* to use the Z-layer feature.